Abid584/web-development-journey/Javascript/Data-Structures-Operators/README.md

 # 📦 Data Structures and Modern Operators

 A hands-on JavaScript practice project covering core ES6+ data structures and modern language features.
-Built as part of a structured web development / JavaScript curriculum, this project works through concepts progressively using a restaurant simulation and a football (soccer) betting app as running examples.
+Built as part of a structured web development / JavaScript curriculum, this project works through concepts progressively across two files: `script.js` (topic walkthroughs with a restaurant and football app) and `exercises.js` (guided exercises driven by a real books dataset).

 ---

 ## 📁 Project Structure

 ```
 ├── index.html        # Minimal HTML shell that loads the script
-├── script.js        # All JavaScript exercises and coding challenges
+├── script.js         # Lecture examples and topic walkthroughs (commented-out sections)
+├── exercises.js      # Guided exercises using a books dataset, with solutions
 └── .prettierrc       # Prettier formatter config (single quotes, no arrow-function parens)
 ```

 ---